TomNisbet/nqsap/docs/_docs/build-04-alu.md

 This usage is consistent with the 74181 ALU, but the use of the flag is inverted because the 74181 uses an active low carry signal.
 The C<sub>n+4</sub> carry out signal from the high ALU is inverted to provide the 6502-like flag.

-The flags are currently implemented with a single 74173 4-bit flags register, meaning that any operation that needs to set flags will set them all.
-This will be replaced with individual D flip flops.
-This will require more microcode control lines, but will offer granular control over when the flags change.
-It will also allow instructions to set or reset individual flags.
-This is particularly important because the addition and subtraction instructions always use the carry flag, so a clear carry is needed to do an initial add or subtract operation.

 ## Bill of Materials